blimpa/maker-operational-manual/content/Governance/governance-faq.md

----
-title: Governance FAQs
----

-# Governance

-In addition to this FAQ, we encourage MKR holders to check out the [Voter Onboarding Guide](/learn/governance/how-voting-works/) for a more detailed guide on how to begin voting.

 ## What is Governance?

 Governance is the process of interaction and decision-making among the stakeholders of a given system or organization.
 It is also the way rules, norms and actions are structured, sustained, regulated and upheld.